Updated on February 22, 2021 by Asher Fergusson

 2) How can I protect myself against the sun in California?

 Bring your sun gear.
-Pack a sunscreen with a high SPF, a pair of sunglasses with ultraviolet protection, and a cap or sunhat.
+Pack sunscreen with a high SPF, a pair of sunglasses with ultraviolet protection, and a cap or sunhat.
 Sun protection is necessary in California throughout the whole year!

 3) How can I capture all my California Trip memories?